uk-gov-mirror/ONSdigital.survey-assist-utils/src/survey_assist_utils/synthetic_responses/README.md

 to emulate, and an (optional) specified function to retrieve questions - allowing for flexibility, to retrieve questions from a variety of sources.

+#### Assumptions

+Whenever the Synthetic Responder is asked to do something (retrieve a question, construct a prompt, or answer a question), the method called will expect a parameter `body` to be given - this should be either a JSON file or a dictionary, containing contextual infomation that the LLM should know (e.g. the survey respondent's job information in the case of answering SA follow-up questions).
+To maintain flexibility, no requirements on the contents are set, but they must contain at least the keys which are referenced in the PromptTemplate used.

+For the currently-provided PromptTemplates, the following keys are required to be present in the `body`;
+* `job_description`
+* `job_title`
+* `industry_descr`

 ## TODO

 #### Persona Specification